tfmFerreira/Databank/docs/README.md

 tox -e docs
 ```

-**Note!** You should be already in the environment suitable for working with NMRLipids
+**Note!** You should be already in the environment suitable for working with
-Databank project.
+fairmd-lipids project.

 Then run:
 ```